Simultaneous Graphical Dynamic Modeling: Sparse Factor Structure

-The theory in Section~\ref{sec:eigenstructure} now shows that number of factors is $p=\sum_{h=\seq1k} p_h = \textrm{rank}(\bGamma)$ in the (typical) parental full-rank case.
-Then, for each $h = 1:k$ there are $p_h$ rows of $\fbF$ with non-zero weightings only on the elements of $\cP_h$.
-The corresponding $p_h$ columns of $\fbA$ have non-zero entries only for the variables in $ch(\cP_h)$.
-In a parental reduced-rank case, the number of factors is reduced by the sum of the rank deficiencies of the $\bPhi_h;$ rows of $\fbF$ and columns of $\fbA$ again define factors based on only one of the $\cP_h,$ but for any $h$ with $\bPhi_h$ rank deficient, two of more of the implied factors are co-linear.
-In practice, the full-rank case is the norm;~\citet[][Theorem 2]{fang_low-rank_2024} shows how to determine whether the graphical structure implies a reduced-rank case.
+The theory in Section~\ref{sec:eigenstructure} implies that number of factors is $r=\sum_{h=\seq1k} r_h$ in full-rank cases.
+In such cases, for each $h = 1:k$ there are $r_h$ rows of $\fbF$ with non-zero weightings only on the elements of $\cP_h$.
+The corresponding $r_h$ columns of $\fbA$ have non-zero entries only for the variables in $ch(\cP_h)$.
+In reduced-rank cases, there will be fewer than $r$ factors.